 Prairie Women on Snowmobiles

-Prairie Women on Snowmobiles has been a Saskatchewan staple of 19 years.
+Prairie Women on Snowmobiles has been a Saskatchewan staple for 20 years.
 This annual event involves 10 women on snowmobiles travelling the province for awareness about breast cancer and to raise money for research and equipment.
 Check out their inspiring story.

 C95 Radio Marathon for Breast Cancer Research